sheeshkebab/ansible_parsers/README.md

 curl http://localhost:5000/inventory/<serial_number>/ip
 ```

-the json format / data structure will be stored from .csv into this format below
+Example of the json data structure after it is converted from .csv format

 ```
     SGHY833WB": {